opensearch-project/opensearch-py-ml/_sources/cli/create_connector.rst.txt

 Output YAML file
 ~~~~~~~~~~~~~~~~

 After successfully creating a connector, the CLI saves important information about the connector in an output YAML file.
 This file contains details that may be needed for future operations or reference.
-Here's an example of what the output YAML file might look like:
+The output YAML file appears similar to the following:

 .. code-block:: yaml